 For the most part, occasional upsets from such exposures are harmless and create resilience; we recover with an increased awareness of what others experience.
-Occasionally, we don’t.
+But occasionally, we don’t.

-If you have been traumatised by an emotional experience the thing to remember is that while avoidance brings temporary relief, a like-treats-like approach is a good way to resolve the trauma completely.
+If you have been traumatised by an emotional experience, the thing to remember is that while avoidance brings temporary relief, a like-treats-like approach can resolve the trauma completely.
 Your local homoeopath or counsellor should be able to help in this process, or maybe even a visit to the next tear-jerker at your local cinema?
 A quick dose of like-treats-like works wonders.